|Homepage:||Click to visit|

 Accommodation is provided in a newly renovated hall of residence, a beautiful and well located former convent, furnished with amenities such as kitchen supplies and bed linens.
 Detailed information will be provided to students prior to arrival.
 Students are responsible for their own meals.

 Students stay in hotels while on overnight excursions.
+In Trieste, students stay in pairs with local families, to increase linguistic and cultural immersion.

 Cost and Financial Aid